Music Program Coordinator

 BM, Oberlin Conservatory of Music

-Jazz Combos Ensemble, Applied Jazz, and Jazz Piano.
+Piano, Jazz Combos Ensemble, Applied Jazz, and Music Theory.
 Aletha Jacobs is a 1997 University of South Carolina graduate with an M.M. in Jazz Studies.
 She began teaching at Columbia College (’78 BA Music Education/ Choral/ Piano) in 1998.

 As a professional musician for 40 years, Aletha Jacobs has performed in every kind of venue, from playing/singing in bands, accompanying various musicians and musicals, to performing with orchestras.
 She has toured the Mediterranean and Central America, performing for our troops.
 Famous people with whom she has shared the stage include John Pizzarelli, The Shirelles, The Drifters, and Freddy Cole.
 Aletha Jacobs is also the director of Carolina Alive at USC.